alexholehouse/SBMLIntegrator/README.txt

 models are simulated) and because they were not present in the models we used.

-However, to ensure a complete software package, this functionality will be added for the beta release (which has a tentative release date of September 30th 2011).

 A more widespread issue is that both models must be L2V1.
 Multi-level support will be introduced ASAP, but for now, L2V1 represents an easily accesible common denominator.